 What are aquifers?

 In Florida, most of the fresh water we use comes from underground aquifers.
-Aquifers are composed of multiple layers of porous rock, such as limestone or sandstone, that hold water.
+Aquifers are composed of multiple layers of porous rock, such as limestone or sandstone, that hold and transmit water.
 Cities and towns, businesses and agriculture draw much of their water supplies from these aquifers.
-Supplying approximately 90 percent of the state's drinking water, Florida's aquifers supply more than 8 billion gallons of water each day; they are among the most productive in the world.
+In 2015, the U.S. Geological Survey (USGS) estimated the state-wide groundwater use to be approximately 3.8 billion gallons per day.
+In 2021, the SFWMD estimated its groundwater use to be approximately 1.65 billion gallons per day (60% of total water used), with approximately 70% used for domestic purposes and most of the remainder used for agriculture and landscape irrigation.

 Primary aquifers within SFWMD boundaries